oroinc/documentation/user_guide/system_entities_opportunities.rst

 As Opportunity makes a significant components of the Sales Process workflow, you cannot delete an Opportunity.

-- Click :kbd:`Edit` button to edit the details.
+- Click :guilabel:`Edit` button to edit the details.

 - Re-define the values you need to change in the emerged *Create*-like form This is similar to
   :ref:`creating a Opportunity <user-guide-system-entities-opportunities-salestab-create-opportunities>`

-- Once you have done all the necessary changes, click :kbd:`Save and Close` button and you will get back to the Opportunities grid.
+- Once you have done all the necessary changes, click :guilabel:`Save and Close` button and you will get back to the Opportunities grid.

 - Details of the Opportunity instance will be updated.